ConnyK16/ConnyK16/README.md

-Hi, I’m Connor Kaminska, and I'm a senior studying aerospace engineering at @MIT.
+Hi, I’m Connor Kaminska, and I'm a senior studying aerospace engineering at @mit.

 www.linkedin.com/in/connor-kaminska